Skip to Main Content

 Print Books

-See Works Cited: Basic Format and Author Format in this guide for additional information.
+See Works Cited: Basic Format, Author Format and Format for Publisher Name in this guide for additional information.
 Include DOI if available.

-Lastname, Firstname Initial(s).
+Author Lastname, Firstname Initial(s).
 Title of Book: Subtitle of Book.
-Publisher, year, DOI (if available).
+Publisher, Date, DOI. (if available)

 Single Author